winfeigle/phase-3-app-frontend/NOTES.md

    - Add patch functionality to Application controller
    - Add a class to the subscribe button, { subscribed ? +1 subscriber : -1 subscriber}

-2. **CREATE**: implement form that posts a new restaurant request to the restaurant requests section only if there isn't an existing one.